 - 5. The myid file consists of a single line containing only the text of that machine's id.
 So myid of server 1 would contain the text "1" and nothing else.
 The id must be unique within the ensemble and should have a value between 1 and 255. - 6.
-Create an initialization marker file initialize in the same directory as myid.
-This file indicates that an empty data directory is expected.
-When present, an empty data base is created and the marker file deleted.
-When not present, an empty data directory will mean this peer will not have voting rights and it will not populate the data directory until it communicates with an active leader.
-Intended use is to only create this file when bringing up a new ensemble. - 7.
 If your configuration file is set up, you can start a ZooKeeper server: